MarcinSzkurlat/BazArt/README.md

 - Login and registration system with JWT
 - Searching products, events and users
 - Dockerized app
+- User favorite products and users

 ### In progress
-- User favorite products and items
 - User cart
 - Picture upload for products, events and users avatars